grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/04 Examples/01 Inject Grpc faults into Service.md

 You must set the environment variable `GRPC_HOST` with the external IP address and port used to access the `grpcbin` service from the test script.

-You can learn more about how to get the external IP address in the [expose your application](/javascript-api/xk6-disruptor/get-started/expose-your-application) section.
+Learn more about how to get the external IP address in the [Expose your application](/javascript-api/xk6-disruptor/get-started/expose-your-application).

 ### Manifests